 Here’s what we used (I may get commissions for purchases made through links in this post):

 - Wooden stand mixer

 - Cookie sheets

 - Cookie cutters – traditional gingerbread men and a Ninjabread Man (because why not??)

 I chose these particular items because they were already on-hand in my classroom.
 Look through your supplies and modify your materials list based on what you have!
 Here are some other materials you could include:

 - An apron

-- Foam decorations for the gingerbread men
+- Foam shapes to decorate the gingerbread men

 - Masks to represent the other characters in the story